acroz/acroz.github.io/_posts/2017-11-08-data-science-apis-tips.md

 Note that the `HTTPException` class from `werkzeug` is the exception type used by [Flask] to represent HTTP failure cases, like 404 above.
-Any other Python exception being passed here indicates that an exception was raised while handling a request, and we therefore return a 500 status response, indicating an 'Internal Server Error'.
+Any other Python exception being passed here indicates that an exception was raised while handling a request, and we therefore convert to an `InternalServerError`, which returns the corresponding 500 status response.

 It's then a simple matter to register the function as the error handler: